 If you take medication or dietary supplements, make sure you’re taking them at the same time each day.
-Taking your medication as prescribed can make a significant impact on your ability to be self-disciplined.
+Taking your medication can make a significant impact on your ability to be self-disciplined.

 Self-discipline can be hard, especially if you aren’t used to living a disciplined life.
 While these seven tips are not comprehensive, they can give you a starting point for developing your own self-discipline habits.

 Even if you already have some self-discipline habits in place, these tips can help you sharpen your discipline habits.

 If you haven’t been disciplined in the past, it’s important to forgive yourself and move on.
 If you dwell too much on your past failures, you won’t be able to move forward with a new, self-disciplined you.